 A basic (90-minute) session structure will help, in order to get your players working together and to give them some tangible and achievable goals to take into their first game.

 While it’s tempting to try to cram as many drills as possible into that first session, you’ll usually be better served by targeting a few key areas, to avoid information overload.

 Here’s a helpful guide to how to allocate time during your first netball training session of the year.

-Don’t forget, you can plan all of your training sessions using our new session planner!
+Don’t forget, you can plan all of your training sessions using your session planner!

 WARM-UP: 15 MINS

 A warm-up is a critical part of any netball session.
 Netball is a high impact sport on young players’ bodies, so players need to activate and prepare the muscles they’ll be using.